WillemDoesIt/tinytcp/README.md

 ./run.sh --help
 ```

-3. Build and install to your profile:
+3. Optional Build and install to your profile:

 ```bash
 nix build .#tinytcp